frannievas/Dots/README.md

 # Dots

-# Change from github editor
+# How to run
-How to run: `bash install?requirements.sh`
+How to run: `bash install requirements.sh`